Five Latinx Leaders' Thoughts On Leadership and Education

 ¡Que comience la celebración!

-Juana Bordas – Author - "The Power of Latino Leadership"
+Juana Bordas, Author of "The Power of Latino Leadership"

 “Latinos are diversity—they are a cultural and ethnic group, not a race.
-Latinos are Brown, Black, White, Yellow, and all the beautiful hues in between.
+Latinos are brown, Black, white, yellow, and all the beautiful hues in between.
 Some Latinos have ancestors who were here before this country was the United States.
 Others have recently immigrated.
 Our extended families are composed of multiple generations.
-These differences drive an inclusive leadership form rooted in the culture’s expansive diversity.
+These differences drive inclusive leadership rooted in the culture’s expansive diversity.
 Latino leadership is one of coalition building, bringing people together, working across sectors, and embracing a consciousness of partnership.
 Latino leaders leverage the power of inclusion.”

 Marty Castro, Chair, Co-Founder, New Futuro

 “Education is one of the most important civil rights issues.
 When you give someone an education, it changes them irreversibly; it transforms their life and it changes their community forever.
 Once you have an education you can’t be oppressed, you can’t be led astray.
 It is crucially important to me that I help young Latinos reach the American dream; education is its foundation.”

 Vanessa Lugo, International Studies Coordinator and Community Relations Coordinator, Denver Center for International Studies at Fairmont

 “Our children yearn for educators who will not only provide them with a quality education but an educator who will communicate to them that their culture, language, and backgrounds are valuable assets that will help them achieve success."